Policy, Advocacy, and Public Funding

-What Role does Policy and Advocacy Play in our Collective Work Areas?
+What Role does Policy Play in These Areas?

-- For RMP, policy is not just state legislation, but also what is happening at the organizational, local, regional, and national levels.
-(For example, Board of Education policy, company policies, etc.)
+- Policy is not just state legislation, but also what is happening at the organizational, local, regional, and national levels.

 - Other entities focus on state legislation exclusively.
-We are focused on what policy and systems level changes need to be made for the four priority areas at ALL levels (for example, employers eliminating unnecessary hiring requirements)
+We are focused on what policy and systems level changes need to be made for the four priority areas at ALL levels.

 Learn more about RMP’s policy, advocacy, and public funding work by clicking on the links in the left sidebar.

 Click on the button below to see frequenty asked questions (FAQs).Learn More